mort8088/mort8088.com/content/posts/2023/february-in-review.md

 Also I almost forgot to say my Google Pixel 3 XL died, I'd noticed that the battery had blown slightly but then before I could get a replacement it just stopped working so now I have a Google Pixel 6a and I'm totally locked out of any 2fa accounts I had set up oh the joy.

-So come on March take you're best shot 'cos I'm not takeing any more shit.
+So come on March take your best shot 'cos I'm not takeing any more shit.